WilsonOh/CPP_HTTP_Client/README.md

 ```

 ### The manual way
-You can also `git clone` this repo and simply include all the source files under `src/` during complilation
+You can also `git clone` this repo and simply include all the source files under `src/` for complilation

 ## More examples